Walking from Aurora through Denver on the 9 Creeks Loop, Segment 5

 Stop at the Cemetery and Appreciate All It Has to Offer

 Here, Denver Water used to service its most northern and largest customer, Fairmount Cemetery, from the High Line Canal.
 A pump house sits along the Canal and pipes water into the Cemetery, where beautiful landscaping and treescapes greet visitors.
 Several champion trees and one of the largest heritage rose collections in North America grow here.
-Reinhard Schuetze, father of Denver’s park design, designed this Cemetery.
-But not only are the buildings and landscaping awe-striking, so are many of the tombstones.
+Reinhard Schuetze, the father of design for Denver’s parks, designed this Cemetery.
+Not only are the buildings and landscaping awe-striking, but so are many of the tombstones.
 Take a break and enjoy some of the cemetery art before heading down the trail.

 Even Though on Trail, the Crossings Can Be Difficult

 Once you’ve enjoyed Fairmount, move on down the asphalt path, reaching the intersection of Parker and Mississippi.
 Take extreme caution when crossing this intersection and use the crosswalk and its buttons.
 Eventually, the High Line Canal Conservancy plans to put a tunnel under this intersection.
 In the meantime, cross carefully.
 Follow the trail until reaching Florida.

 Even though You Started in Aurora, You’ll End in Arapahoe

 At Florida, instead of continuing along the trail, take a left on Florida and walk about 1000 feet to your trailend at the Eloise May Library on your left.

 What did you like most about segment 5 of the 9 Creek Loop?
 Are you ready for segment 6?

 Walking the 9 Creeks Loop and Denver By Foot